-Tabitha Brown & Her Daughter Choyce Talk Ambition, Optimism, & When Mom Goes Viral
+Tabitha & Choyce Brown Talk Ambition, Optimism, & When Mom Goes Viral

 Tabitha Brown moved from small-town North Carolina to Southern California at age 19 with dreams of becoming a Hollywood actor.
 But her burgeoning career was sidelined by the family responsibilities — happy and difficult — that influence so many women’s professional lives.
 A move back home, the birth of her children, her mother’s illness, her own chronic pain.